green-party-dublin-central/nh-web/site/content/post/68-prussia-street-dublin-7.md

 ---
-title: 68 Prussia Street, Dublin 7
+title: " Derelict property at 68 Prussia Street, Dublin 7"
 date: 2023-01-10T14:44:34.033Z
 description: On foot of a query from a constituent about this building we were in touch with the derelict properties section in Dublin City Council.